Divik-kid/Distri04/README.md

 # Mandatory Handin 4 - Distributed Mutual Exclusion
-Peer-to-peer virus
+Peer-to-peer Mutual Exclusion

 ## How to start the system
-Run the program in multiple command prompts using "go run main.go 0" supports a maximum of 3 users
+Run the program in multiple command prompts using `go run main.go 0` for the first terminal, incrementing the argument for every subsequent terminal.
+Supports a maximum of 3 users at a time.

 ## System Requirements